 The end product was quite incredible because it had just the right texture between custard and cake.
 If you want to make a dessert that has a certain je ne sais quoi with very little effort then you must try cherry clafoutis!

-2 cups of fresh sweet cherries, pitted or one can of pitted cherries
+- 2 cups Fresh sweet cherries, pitted or one can of pitted cherries

 I hope that you will give this delicious version of the Cherry Clafoutis recipe a try-please let me know if you do!

 Have you been crafting, baking, planning, making or gardening this week?
 I would love it if you could share your favourite post with me at this weekend's

 I sure do hope you will be able to join me every weekend to share your favourite posts about anything at all!

 If you would like to link up a post about your favourite recipe, craft, idea, tutorial or DIY project to my Say G'day Saturday Linky Party, please just add the url of your particular blog post that you would like us to visit to the Linky tool.